cljs/api/README.md

 # ClojureScript API Parser

+__NOTE: currently no submodules created for clojure,clojurescript,core.async in repos/__
+(exploring other solutions)

 This creates ClojureScript API docs by parsing the ClojureScript and Clojure repositories.
-It outputs `docs-generated/*.cljsdoc` files (at project root) for each API symbol found.
+It outputs `docs/*.cljsdoc` files for each API symbol found.
 For example:

 ```
 ===== Name